Diffusion model analysis of the effects of aging in the lexical decision task

 Sign up to view the full document!

-The block of trials was self-paced.
 The subjects were oriented before the test.
 The test was done twice with 30 blocks taken through 30 lexical decision trials.
 Therefore, the older subjects have higher verbal memory as compared to the younger subjects.
 Conclusion In conclusion, holding of the drift degrees persistent between the grownup and young subjects when the mature subjects have additional conventional decision principles generates a ratio of briefing impact on the distinctive range acquired experimentally.
 The study has reached the set objectives.
 I think that this study implies that young people have the need for practicing using more words for their accuracy.
 The study is effective in testing the verbal memory between the elder and young people.
 The previous studies focused on the measurement of distance in the semantic memory higher than the free association.
+The current study responds to the past studies concerning the distributed memory models that describe the entire priming through the feature overlap.

 Sign up to view the full document!